 - Uterine cramping

 These may occur within 30 minutes or an hour.
-Most people have a very mild form of Cinnamon ALlergy but for few this could be life threatening.
+Most people have a very mild form of Cinnamon allergy but for few this could be life threatening.
+It is important to detect any allergy.

 How to Manage Cinnamon Allergy?